huhailinguist/huhailinguist.github.io/projects/index.md

 The \*SEM paper below describes how we polarize the words and phrases in a sentence; the IWCS paper discusses how our (still-developing) inference system works.
 For more materials please see this [webpage](https://logicforlanguage.blogspot.com/){:target="_blank"} from Larry.
 Or check out this cool 3-min [video](https://www.youtube.com/watch?v=-zBPHuBGZAE&feature=youtu.be){:target="_blank"} made by Larry.

-- Richardson, Kyle, Hai Hu, Lawrence S. Moss, and Ashish Sabharwal.
+- Richardson, Kyle, Hai Hu, Larry Moss, and Ashish Sabharwal.
 (2020).
 Probing Natural Language Inference Models through Semantic Fragments.
 In: *Proceedings of the Thirty-Fourth AAAI Conference on Artificial Intelligence*. [paper](https://arxiv.org/abs/1909.07521){:target="_blank"}. [code](https://github.com/yakazimir/semantic_fragments){:target="_blank"}.

 - Hu, Hai, Qi Chen, Kyle Richardson, Atreyee Mukherjee, Lawrence S Moss, and Sandra Kuebler.
 (2020).
 MonaLog: a Lightweight System for Natural Language Inference Based on Monotonicity.
 In: *Proceedings of the Society for Computation in Linguistics 2020*. [paper](https://scholarworks.umass.edu/scil/vol3/iss1/31/){:target="_blank"}. [poster](https://huhailinguist.github.io/projects/monalog_poster.pdf){:target="_blank"}.